XK9274/ncspotcli-compile-miyoo/README.md

 ### App
 - The current credentials file gets stored in /tmp/ so it resets every boot, i'm tempted to leave it this way due to the nature of the MMPs security - this file contains tokens and secrets
 - You need a premium account, no getting around this - it's a librespot/spotify thing
-- You can't background the app, terminal closing will kill the child processes
+- You can't background the app, terminal closing will kill the child processes'
 - You can't background the app, no really, the mmp really doesn't have enough memory to run Main and ncspot.
 - It's the same story if you turn the screen off, the audio will stop.
-- Sometimes audio gets buggy, tap the power button twice to repair
+- ~Sometimes audio gets buggy, tap the power button twice to repair~ \\ This is resolved since preloading with built in audioserver
-- Sometimes just changes song all on its own
+- Sometimes just changes song all on its own \\ Very rare
-- You'll potentially get a stutter about 10 seconds in, this is something to do with ncspot downloading song data (a p will appear at the end of the rows)
+- You'll potentially get a stutter about 10 seconds in, this is ncspot downloading track and databases

 ### terminal
 - ~May try a completely different terminal~ Use eggs new terminal